 The newly evolving arm of green dentistry involves a dedication to sustainability.
 However, it is difficult for the dental field to be truly sustainable.
 Green dental health practitioners must take general safety precautions as usual, like changing masks and gloves for every patient and careful hand-washing.
 In many circumstances, materials cannot be reused – and, really, you wouldn’t want them to be.

-Green dentists are implementing eco-friendly practices wherever they can to minimize their environmental impact.
+Green dentists are implementing more sustainable practices wherever they can to minimize their environmental impact.

 What Is Green Dentistry?